gamedevod/TelegramMinter/README.md

 ### "Configuration loading error":
 - Check the syntax of `config.json` file
 - Make sure all quotes and commas are in place

+### "License key is not specified":
+- Make sure the `license_key` field is filled in `config.json`
+- Obtain the license key from developers

+### "License authentication failed":
+- Check the correctness of the license key
+- Make sure you have internet access
+- Contact support to check license status

 ### "Authorization error":
 - Check the correctness of `api_id` and `api_hash`